Scientists studying the health benefits of saunas have discovered that they may even provide tinnitus relief. Here’s why they think it works…

 But the question remains…

 How is tinnitus relief connected to sauna health benefits?

 Understand that tinnitus is a symptom that can have various causes: prolonged exposure to noise, ear infections, earwax buildup, etc. Tinnitus also frequently accompanies high blood pressure.
 Tinnitus can occur when middle ear blood flow is hampered – a common problem for people with high blood pressure.

 So, scientists think that saunas may help with tinnitus relief in the same way.
+If you find the sauna relaxing, it can also help lower your blood pressure overall, which has been associated with reduced tinnitus symptoms.
 More targeted studies are needed, but the current research holds promise for tinnitus sufferers.

 Saunas provide health benefits to the body that may provide tinnitus relief and overall better health including: